On direct images of twisted pluricanonical sheaves on normal varieties: Index of Singularities

 \example (Secant varieties).
 Given a smooth projective variety $X$ of dimension $d$ and a sufficiently positive adjoint line bundle $L$ on $X$.
 For the secant variety $\Sigma=\Sigma(X, L)$, there is a natural resolution of singularities $f: Y\rightarrow \Sigma$ with the exceptional divisor $E$.
 By \cite{ChouSong17}, $\Sigma$ has Du Bois singularities and it always holds that $f_*\omega_Y(E)\iso \omega_{\Sigma}$, so $m_{\Sigma}\le 1$.
 Moreover $f_*\omega_Y\iso \omega_{\Sigma}$ if and only if $H^d(X, \sshf{X})=0$.

-In general, the index in Definition \ref{index def} is hard to compute, as it it computed over all log resolutions.
-The following proposition may be viewed as to give a lower bound on the index of $X$.
+In general, the index in Definition \ref{index def} is hard to compute, as it is presumably computed over all log resolutions.
+The following result may be viewed as to give a lower bound on such index.

 \begin{proposition} Let $W=X_{\text{sing}}$ be with the reduced induced scheme structure.
-Suppose for a log resolution $f: Y\rightarrow X$ and $m\ge 1$, $f_*\omega^{\otimes m}_X(aE)\iso \omega^{[m]}_X$ holds for some $a$.
+Suppose for a log resolution $f: Y\rightarrow X$ and $m\ge 1$, $f_*\omega^{\otimes m}_Y(aE)\iso \omega^{[m]}_X$ holds for some $a$.
 Then

 \end{proposition}